Imsurya01/CodeAlpha_Temperature_Converter/README.md

-# CodeAlpha_Temperature_Converter By Surya Prakash Yadav For web Devlopment Interships in Code Alpha
+# CodeAlpha_Temperature_Converter By Surya Prakash Yadav tak By Code Alpha
 # Temperature Converter

 This is a basic web application for converting temperatures between Celsius and Fahrenheit.
 It includes HTML, CSS, and JavaScript files that work together to provide a user-friendly interface for temperature conversion.